integreat-io/integreat/README.md

 Note that in a mutation pipeline, action handler, or middleware, the response object is provided as a fourth property on the action.
 You will most likely meet this at least when setting up mutations.

+Integreat will keep track of how many actions have been dispatched and are currently being process.
+The Instance object (`great` in [the example](#basic-example) at the beginning of this README) has a `dispatchedCount` property that gives you the number dispatched actions waiting to be completed.
+Every time all dispatched are completed, a `done` event will be emitted.

 ### Payload properties